 Quantity | 6 single doses |

-Active Ingredient | 60 mg Selamectin and 10 mg Sarolaner. |
+Active Ingredient | 60 mg of Selamectin and 10 mg of Sarolaner |

-4. Capstar nitepyram Cat Flea Treatment – Best for Kittens
+4. Capstar Flea Oral Treatment for Cats

 Form | Tablet |

-Quantity | 6 |
+Quantity | 6 pills |

-Active Ingredient | Nitenpyram 11.4mg |
+Active Ingredient | Nitenpyram, 11.4mg |

 Length of Efficacy | 24 to 48 hours |

 This is a fast-acting pill that gets the job done within 30 minutes by killing adult fleas.
 Unfortunately, Capstar is only short-term relief and only lasts 24 to 48 hours.
-There are 6 pills in the box that can be given consecutively but will need to be followed up with a longer-term treatment option.
+There are six pills in the box that can be given consecutively but will need to be followed up with a longer-term treatment option.

 Capstar is available over the counter and is a bit pricey for the short-term effects.
 This option does not kill eggs or larvae, only adult fleas.

-5. Seresto Flea & Tick Collar for Cats – Best Flea Collar
+5. Seresto Flea & Tick Collar for Cats

 Form | Collar |